The best help desk software solutions for a better customer experience

 - Asset management

 - Incident management

 - Self-service portal

-For organizations who need a robust, enterprise-level technical support software, Salesforce Service Cloud is certainly worth a look.
+For organizations that need robust, enterprise-level technical support software, Salesforce Service Cloud is certainly worth a look.
 It leverages AI-powered automation, 360-degree customer views, and advanced service analytics to provide a solution that facilitates excellent service and improvement over time.

-That said, it’s easiest to unlock the full power of Salesforce Service Cloud—including the 360-degree customer view—if you’re already using other popular Salesforce software, like their CRM.
+That said, it’s easiest to unlock the full power of Salesforce Service Cloud—including the 360 customer view—if you’re already using other popular Salesforce software.
 Otherwise, you’ll need to set up integrations or use the Salesforce API to pull in relevant data from other programs.

 - Knowledge management

 - Webhooks, SDKs, and APIs